Frequently Asked Questions

 info@rootsinwellness.ca

 Our team page includes filters to help you more easily see how much each therapist charges.
-If you’re still unsure, contact our Administrative Coordinator Emily, and she can help match you with someone that works for you.
+If you’re still unsure, contact our Administrative Coordinator Emily, and she can help match you with someone that works for you – and your budget!

 info@rootsinwellness.ca